Uzbekistan: Russian conquest

 In the 19th century, the Russian Empire began to expand and spread into Central Asia.
 There were 210,306 Russians living in Uzbekistan in 1912.
-The "Great Game" period is generally regarded as running from approximately 1813 to the Anglo-Russian Convention of 1907.
+The 'Great Game' period is generally regarded as running from approximately 1813 to the Anglo-Russian Convention of 1907.
 A second, less intensive phase followed the Bolshevik Revolution of 1917.
 At the start of the 19th century, there were some 3,200 km separating British India and the outlying regions of Tsarist Russia.
 Much of the land between was unmapped.
-In the early 1890s, Sven Hedin passed through Uzbekistan, during his first expedition.

 Soviet period

 By the beginning of 1920, Central Asia was firmly in the hands of Russia and, despite some early resistance to the Bolsheviks, Uzbekistan and the rest of Central Asia became a part of the Soviet Union.
 On 27 October 1924, the Uzbek Soviet Socialist Republic was created.
 From 1941 to 1945, during World War II, 1,433,230 people from Uzbekistan fought in the Red Army against Nazi Germany.
 As many as 263,005 Uzbek soldiers died in the battlefields of the Eastern Front, and 32,670 went missing in action.

-During the Soviet–Afghan War, a number of Uzbek troops fought in neighbouring Afghanistan.
-At least 1,500 lost their lives and thousands more paralysed.
+During the Soviet–Afghan War, about 65,000 Uzbek troops fought in neighbouring Afghanistan.
+At least 1,500 lost their lives and thousands more were paralysed.

 Independence

 On 20 June 1990, Uzbekistan declared its state sovereignty.
-On 31 August 1991, Uzbekistan declared independence after the failed coup attempt in Moscow.
+On 31 August 1991, Uzbekistan declared independence following the failed coup attempt in Moscow.
 1 September was proclaimed National Independence Day.
 The Soviet Union was dissolved on 26 December of that year.
-Islam Karimov, previously first secretary of the Communist Party of Uzbekistan since 1989, was elected president of the Uzbek Soviet Socialist Republic in 1990.
+Islam Karimov, who had been first secretary of the Communist Party of Uzbekistan since 1989, was elected president of the Uzbek Soviet Socialist Republic in 1990.
 After the collapse of the Soviet Union in 1991, he was elected president of independent Uzbekistan.
 An authoritarian ruler, Karimov died in September 2016.
 He was replaced by his long-time Prime Minister, Shavkat Mirziyoyev, on 14 December of the same year.
-On 6 November 2021, Mirziyoyev was sworn into his second term in office, after gaining a landslide victory in presidential election.
+On 6 November 2021, Mirziyoyev was sworn in for a second term after gaining a landslide victory in the presidential election.